spakin/gosp/docs/install.md

 To date, Go Server Pages has been tested only on Linux, specifically [Ubuntu](https://ubuntu.com/).
 I'd think it *should* work on macOS, but I'd guess it probably won't work on Windows.
 Please [let me know](mailto:scott+gosp@pakin.org) your experience with installing Go Server Pages on a platform other than Linux.
 Here's what you'll need:

 1. **Apache**.
-Go Server Pages is written as an Apache module so we assume you already have the [Apache Web server](https://httpd.apache.org/) installed and configured.
+Go Server Pages is written as an Apache module so we assume you already have the [Apache Web server](https://httpd.apache.org/) (version 2.4+) installed and configured.
 Compiling the Go Server Pages module requires [`apxs`, the APache eXtenSion tool](https://httpd.apache.org/docs/current/programs/apxs.html).
 In Ubuntu, this can be installed with
 ```bash
 sudo apt install apache2-dev
 ```

 2. **Go**.
-[Download a Go compiler](https://golang.org/dl/) to compile the various components of Go Server Pages that are written in [Go](https://golang.org/).
+[Download a Go compiler](https://golang.org/dl/) (version 1.13+) to compile the various components of Go Server Pages that are written in [Go](https://golang.org/).
 We assume the availability of a [`go` command](https://golang.org/cmd/go/) for invoking the compiler and associated tools.

 3. A C compiler (needed to build the Apache module) and [GNU Make](https://www.gnu.org/software/make/).
 In Ubuntu, that means
 ```bash